Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Related Work

 \section{Related Work}

-Existing techniques for supply-chain security are not directly comparable to \sys, as they often focus on merely detecting security vulnerabilities, rather then removing them or are limited to narrow domains or types of attacks.
+Existing techniques for supply-chain security are not directly comparable to \sys, as they often focus on detecting security vulnerabilities, rather than removing them, or are limited to narrow domains or types of attacks.

-\heading{LLMs for security} An emerging field is the application of LLMs for security~\cite{alkaraki2024exploringllmsmalwaredetection, llmvulndetection2023, noever2023largelanguagemodelsfix, xu2024largelanguagemodelscyber, Yao_2024, akuthota2023vulnerability}.
-While these approaches can have great success, they are still vulnerable in cases where a library's source code is not available or where malicious code has been constructed in such a way that it appears as intended functionality~\sx{sec:eval-naive}. \sys avoids these risks using an inference and regeneration pipeline that does not rely on an LLM's ability to identify malicious code, and provides tunable correctness guarantees.
+\heading{LLMs for security} Researchers have developed techniques that use LLMs to detect (and potentially eliminate) malicious code~\cite{alkaraki2024exploringllmsmalwaredetection, llmvulndetection2023, noever2023largelanguagemodelsfix, xu2024largelanguagemodelscyber, Yao_2024, akuthota2023vulnerability}.
+These techniques can fail, for example, when the malicious code has been constructed to successfully appear as legitimate or when an LLM has made the code appear to be legitimate~\sx{sec:eval-naive}. \sys differs in that it uses input-output pairs to capture observable client-facing behavior, then uses these pairs to regenerate a completely new version.
+Instead of attempting to recognize and/or remove malicious code, \sys discards all of the original code, including any malicious code.

-\heading{LLMs for test-case generation} Test generation using LLMs involves prompting an LLM to create unit tests for a software component \cite{empirical, github2023copilot, sapozhnikov2024testspark}.
-Research has also been done on generating tests to uncover software security vulnerabilities \cite{zhang2023does}. \sys differs in the way that the generated I/O examples are meant to capture the observable behavior of the library, rather than uncovering vulnerabilities or testing functionality---while its I/O pair format is highly constrained and includes only specific language primitives, avoiding the risk of encoding side-effectful malicious behaviors.
+\heading{LLMs for test-case generation} Test generation using LLMs involves prompting an LLM to create unit tests for a software component \cite{empirical, github2023copilot, sapozhnikov2024testspark}, with some of this research generating tests to uncover software security vulnerabilities \cite{zhang2023does}. \sys differs in that the generated input-output pairs are meant to capture the observable client-facing behavior of the component, rather than uncovering vulnerabilities or testing functionality---\sys's input-output format is constrained and includes only specific language primitives, avoiding the risk of encoding side-effectful malicious behaviors.